Golf Tutorials

 • Firm or F: Some brands use this term to signify a flex firmer than Regular but not quite Stiff.

-The entire point of a mid flex shaft is to dial a player's performance.
+The entire point of a mid flex shaft is to dial in a player's performance.
 For years, golfers were forced to choose: "Do I go with the Regular that feels a little whippy, or the Stiff that feels like a board?"
-The mid flex shaft answers that question with, "Neither,"' providing a tour-level fitting option for the everyday player.
+The mid flex shaft answers that question with, "Neither," providing a tour-level fitting option for the everyday player.

 Is a Mid Flex Shaft Right for You?
 Profiling the Ideal Golfer